mrfinesse47/mrfinesse47/README.md

 <!--
 **mrfinesse47/mrfinesse47** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

+Apart from jumping out of helicopters, riding snowmobiles, and playing with electricity, I like to chill and code with my down time.

-I am passionate about developing apps that are clean, fast, and intuitive, that solve daily problems for users.
+I am passionate about developing apps that are beautiful, intuitive, and useful.

 🪴 I’m currently brushing up on my front end skills vith various frontendmentor.io projects